 As a result, you must now make a decision.
 You can take the easy route and eat the tacos, or you can politely decline the offer and stick to your original plan of driving into town to buy pizza.

 As you can imagine, your decision will be based on a number of different factors.
 Hunger, laziness and how much you like tacos will all play a role.

-The main point to remember here is that humans beings are complex.
+The main point to remember here is that human beings are complex creatures.
 We are constantly weighing up decisions in our heads.

 Therefore, it is wrong to believe that a serial killer will always religiously stick to his desired victim type.

 Ted Bundy had a specific type of victim.
 Typically, he liked to target young brunette women in their early 20s and late teens.

 - In May of 1975, Bundy abducted and killed 12-year-old Lynette Dawn Culver in Pocatello, Idaho.

 - Then, nearly three years later, in February of 1978, he also abducted 12-year-old Kimberly Dianne Leach from her school in Lake City, Florida.